Updated: Feb 4, 2022

 An added bonus was allowing me the opportunity to visit with these friends one-on-one, which was a real treat!
 We are still so grateful!

-You’ve already heard from a few of the neuro-therapists and others who have helped me greatly or are currently helping me.
+You’ve already heard from a few of the neuro therapists and other practitioners who have helped me greatly, or are currently helping me.
 In future posts, you’ll read about many other doctors and practitioners who performed wonders with my damaged body and mind.
 Below you will find a list.

 Dr.'s Trevor Berry and Russ Teames, at their clinic, Arizona Chiropractic Neurology in Chandler, AZ.
 Their amazing work with a neurological-specific laser used to reduce inflammation and heal the brain, as well as stroke-specific neurological ocular exercises to improve the functioning of body and mind.

-My psychotherapist, Kathleen Todd, was amazing during my recovery, as she was in my pre-stroke days, and continues to be!
-In addition to her visiting me at St. Luke’s on her birthday celebration weekend with her 3 sons and their wives in Tucson, she initiated a series of sessions to resolve my PTSD, which she accomplished with great success!
-Additionally, she introduced me to a neuro-biofeedback and brain healing system called NeurOptimal©, which she continues to use with me during our sessions.
+My former psychotherapist was amazing during my recovery, as she was in my pre-stroke days, and continues to be, now as a friend!
+In addition to her visiting me at St. Luke’s Acute Rehab after driving from Tucson where she was belatedly celebrating her July birthday with her 3 sons and their wives, she initiated a series of sessions to resolve the PTSD caused by the trauma of the stroke, which she accomplished with great success as she does with everything she does!
+Additionally, she introduced me to a neuro-biofeedback and brain healing system called NeurOptimal©, which is a method that trains the brain to function at peak performance.
+I think we all could use some of that, right?!

 Weekly acupuncture with my longtime naturopath, Dr. Kiera Lane NMD, who also increased my seriously low dopamine and serotonin levels through natural means, among other stroke-related complications.

-Since Dr. Lane has such a busy practice, I enjoy weekly acupuncture treatments with the extraordinarily gifted Darin Zimmerman who works in Dr. Lane’s office, as well as Find Your Chi in Scottsdale, AZ and has his own private acupuncture practice as well.
+Since Dr. Lane has such a busy practice, I enjoy weekly acupuncture treatments with the extraordinarily gifted Darin Zimmerman who owns a practice in Scottsdale, AZ and has his own private acupuncture practice as well.

 Additionally, we continue to enjoy the support, love, caring and motivation from our wonderful friends and family!